How to Remove Scratches from Stainless Steel: A Step-by-Step Guide

 Utilizing Specialized Cleaners

-- Non-Abrasive Stainless Steel Cleaners: Opt for cleaners specifically designed for stainless steel.
-Using a soft microfiber cloth, gently buff the scratched area in the direction of the grain to minimize imperfections.
+• Non-Abrasive Stainless Steel Cleaners: Choose cleaners made just for stainless steel.
+With a soft microfiber cloth, gently buff the scratched area in the direction of the grain to reduce imperfections.

 Home Remedies for Scratch Removal